Smartdevs17/order_based_swap_contract/README.md

 The tests for the contracts are written in TypeScript using the Hardhat framework.
 The tests cover deployment, order creation, order fulfillment, and edge cases.

 ### Test Cases
-- **Deployment**: Ensures that the contracts are deployed properly.
+- **Deployment**: Ensures that the contracts are deployed properly and the initial supply of tokens is transferred to the OrderBasedSwap contract.
 - **Order Creation**: Tests the creation of swap orders.
 - **Order Fulfillment**: Tests the fulfillment of swap orders.
 - **Get Order**: Tests retrieving order details.